Libraries and Research: Supporting Change/Changing Support

 Please plan on joining us at the DoubleTree by Hilton Amsterdam Centraal Station for a workshop on Tuesday, 10 June, a full-day meeting on Wednesday, 11 June and a half-day meeting on Thursday morning, 12 June.
 See below for the agenda and hotel information.

 See the Hotel tab below for information about hotel accommodations.

 Contact Titia van der Werf for more information.

-The Libraries and Research: Supporting Change/Changing Support meeting on 11-12 June will cover how the evolving nature of academic research practices and scholarship places new demands on research library services.
+Libraries and Research: Supporting Change/Changing Support is a meeting on 11-12 June exclusively for OCLC Research Library Partners.
+This meeting will cover how the evolving nature of academic research practices and scholarship places new demands on research library services.
 Shifting attitudes toward data sharing, methodologies in eScholarship, and rethinking the very definition of scholarly discourse all have implications for the library.
 But it is not only the research process that is changing, research universities are evolving in new directions, often becoming more outcome-oriented, changing to reflect the increased importance of impact assessment, and competing for funding.
 Libraries are taking on new roles and responsibilities to support change in research and in the academy.
 As they are preparing to meet new demands and position themselves for the future, libraries themselves are changing, both in their organizational structure and in their alliances with other parts of the university and with external entities.

 The workshop agenda is listed below and will be updated regularly as more details become available.

 Tuesday, 10 June